Configuring Access to the CommServe Computer Using TPPM

 - In the Port Number box, specify a port to be used by the proxy to access the CommServe computer.
 This is a local port in the proxy that will be mapped to port 8401.

 - Click OK.

-- In the CommCell Browser, right-click the name of each computer that uses TPPM, then click All Tasks > Push Network Configuration.
+- Right-click the CommServe computer, and then click All Tasks > Push Network Configuration.

 Verify that your network configuration was pushed successfully by looking for a network push event in the Event Viewer.

 - If the CommCell Console is not yet installed, install the CommCell Console on the computer hosting the IIS.
-For more information, see Configuring an Alternate Computer for Web Administration.
+For more information, see Installing the CommCell Console.

 Configure multiple proxies to set up high availability among your proxies.
 When proxies are not available, the request is sent to the other available proxies.

 Tip: If you want to configure load balancing, you can set up a third-party load balancer to forward requests to other available proxies.
 You can also choose to configure a global proxy host name to forward the requests.